Fargo, North Dakota: In popular culture

 Fargo is an Academy Award-winning 1996 black comedy film directed by the Coen brothers, which takes place primarily throughout Minnesota.
 Fargo is only seen briefly at the film's opening scene set in a bar and mentioned only twice in the film.
 None of Fargo was shot on location in or near Fargo.
 A television series based on the film debuted in 2014, and occasionally featured the city in episodes.

-Fargo was the setting of Season 1 Episode 1 of Project Blue Book.
-The episode was based loosely on a UFO encounter called the Gorman dogfight taking place over the area.
+The fictional town of Ludendorff, North Yankton in the 2013 video game Grand Theft Auto V is inspired by Fargo.